Find Your Perfect School

 The College of Criminal Justice designed the program with student empowerment and success in mind!
 Graduates assume leadership positions in various criminal justice careers, including corrections, law enforcement, and social services.
 The college itself maintains a strong network of relationships with agencies involved in criminal justice.

 Most students already have professional experience in these careers and enroll in the program due to its online convenience.
-Enrollment starts in the fall and spring, with students enrolling in courses based on their schedule.
+Enrollment starts in the fall and spring, with students enrolling in courses based on their schedules.
 It is a 36-credit program that may be completed in two years or less.

 GRE scores aren’t required with a 3.0 GPA or higher for a relevant undergraduate degree.